-Setting Up an Asynchronous Meeting in Spike
+Setting Up an Alternative Meeting Space with Spike

-Spike is your all-in-one tool for meetings without meeting, and whether it’s a quick and dirty asynchronous standup meeting or something more detailed and in depth, you’ll find all features you need within the app.
+Spike is your all-in-one tool for meetings without meeting, and whether it’s a quick and dirty asynchronous stand up meeting or something more detailed and in-depth, you’ll find all features you need within the app.
 What’s more, setting up is simple, and using our intuitive features, you’ll discover new ways to collaborate and communicate.

-Next, use a collaborative Note to add all of your resources such as links to cloud documents, tables, images, or whatever else you need.
+Next, use an online collaborative Note to add all of your resources such as links to cloud documents, tables, images, or whatever else you need.
 You can then combine these with tasks and to do lists that allow team members to address specific points using tick boxes, tables, or any of the integrated features provided.

 One final note: it’s usually a good idea to give your asynchronous meeting a time limit.
 So, let’s say you need a particular action point resolved by next Friday.
 Simply set up your Calendar with the deadline, let everyone know using email or chat.
 Over the course of the week, your team can add comments, edit documents, and discuss the finer details over email or instant chat.